 Skill Level Criteria

-- Have not skied before or for a number of years
+- Have not skied before

 - Skiing on gentle hills feels out of control